Search by Keyword

 As for this evidence of John's demo not having a bridge (or "middle eight" as they were prone to call them), this fits in nicely with Paul's recollection of himself being a contributing writer.
 "We wrote 'No Reply' together but from a strong original idea of his," McCartney relates.
 "I think he pretty much had that one, but as usual, if he didn't have the third verse and the middle eight, then he'd play it to me pretty much formed, then we would shove a bit in the middle or I'd throw in an idea."

-John concurs about himself being the principle songwriter.
+John concurs, naming himself as the principle composer of this Beatles track.
 "That's my song...It was sort of my version of "Silhouettes" (by The Rays from 1957)...I had that image of walking down the street and seeing her silhouetted in the window and not answering the phone, although I never called a girl on the phone in my life!
 Because phones weren't part of the English child's life."

 As for John's opinion of the song, it obviously changed when he heard the finished version in the studio.
 It was even being considered for the next Beatles single, to follow up the British #1 hit "A Hard Day's Night."
 This changed for good as soon as "I Feel Fine" was recorded on October 18th, 1964.